 About QAD – The Effective Enterprise

 QAD Inc. (Nasdaq: QADA) (Nasdaq: QADB) is a leading provider of flexible, cloud-based enterprise software and services for global manufacturing companies.
 QAD Cloud ERP for manufacturing supports operational requirements in the areas of financials, customer management, supply chain, manufacturing, service and support, analytics, business process management and integration.
-QAD's portfolio includes related solutions for quality management software, supply chain management software, transportation management software and B2B interoperability.
+QAD's portfolio includes related solutions for quality management software, supply chain management software, transportation and global trade management software and B2B interoperability.
 Since 1979, QAD solutions have enabled customers in the automotive, consumer products, food and beverage, high tech, industrial manufacturing and life sciences industries to better align operations with their strategic goals to become Effective Enterprises.

 To learn more, visit https://www.qad.com or call +1 805-566-6000.